hackclub/hackclub/workshops/that_was_easy/README.md

 And that's it!
 Save your `main.js` and try out the key binding!

+Then, let's save our progress with git by running the following commands in the Cloud9 terminal (`Alt+t`).
+Make sure you've saved all of your files on Cloud9!

+- `git add --all`
+- `git commit -m "Add key binding to that was easy button`

 ## Part VII: Publishing and Sharing

-Now it's time to save your work with git and publish your code to GitHub and your personal website.
-Make sure you've saved all of your files on Cloud9!
+Now it's time to publish your code to GitHub and your personal website.

 Open up the console in Cloud9 if you don't see it already, by going to `View > Console`.
 Then, making sure you are on the tab that has a prompt with your username and workspace, type the following git commands:

-1. `git add --all`
-2. `git commit -m "Create a 'That Was Easy' button"`
-3. `git push`
+- `git push`

 Enter your username and password, and you should be all set.
 This should update your personal website so that your "Easy" button can be found at `https://USERNAME.github.io/that_was_easy/`.